essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 * To integrate it with AWS, the endpoints need to be created in conjunction with the AWS-related services as architected in the diagram.

-* Always ensure the CRUD operations and endpoints are written to integrate seamlessly.
+* Always ensure the CRUD operations and endpoints are written and configured correctly to integrate seamlessly.

 * After deployment, find the URL of your S3 bucket in the SAM outputs or the AWS Console.
 Open the URL in your web browser.